 Blepharoplasty will involve incisions being made to the upper or lower eyelids, so that any excess fat lumps or loose drooping skin can be removed.
 Some fat may also be repositioned on the lower eyelids to reshape and transform the periorbital area.
 While it will depend on the patient, eyelid surgery can last between one to three hours.
 After the procedure is complete, the incisions that were made to the eyelids will be secured with suture strips to encourage healthy healing and support the new eyelid shape.

 After blepharoplasty, some eyelid swelling and discolouration around the periorbital area is normal, but this will gradually decrease within one week.
 Ice packs and cold compresses, as well as pain relief, can be used for patient comfort.
 It is also common for patients to experience blurry vision for a few days after the surgery and this will naturally resolve itself.
-Patients can be back at work within 10 days.
+Patients can typically be back at work within 10 days.
 It is recommended to wear tinted sunglasses to protect the eyes from strong wind and sunlight.
 Any eye makeup and contact lenses should be avoided for two weeks to speed up recovery.

 The final results of blepharoplasty will gradually be seen within a few months of the procedure.
 As the incision techniques used for eyelid surgery are usually along natural folds and creases in the skin, there should be no visible scarring from blepharoplasty.

 Eyelid surgery is often performed along with a facelift or other facial rejuvenation techniques.
 Some people have inherited traits that cause them to have eyelid surgery as early as their 20s or 30s.

-If you would like to find out more about blepharoplasty and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Brisbane or Gold Coast clinics.
+If you would like to find out more about eyelid surgery and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Brisbane or Gold Coast clinics.